aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ### Integration Testing Setup

 Our integration tests are designed to execute on your development machine and talk to live AWS services.
 You may want to create these resources in a separate AWS account or at least tag them to not affect any resources you are using in production or confuse them.
 These tests are based on XCTest and require a json file with your credentials.
-You will need to create a file named `credentials.json` located in AWSCoreTests> Resources>credentials.json and it should have the following format:
+If you are looking to run any of the integration tests in the main Xcode project, you will need to create a file named `credentials.json` located in AWSCoreTests> Resources>credentials.json and it should have the following format:

 ```
 {